 - During the 3-D mammography part of the exam, the X-ray arm sweeps in a slight arc over the breast, taking multiple breast images.

 - No additional compression is required with 3-D mammography, and it takes only a few seconds longer for each view.

-Bone densitometry or DEXA scans (short for dual-energy X-ray absorptiometry) identify a decrease in bone density and a loss of bone strength.
-DEXA scans determine the risk of fractures (broken bones) and can confirm a diagnosis of osteoporosis (or osteopenia).
-DEXA scans can provide physicians with an early diagnostic tool by which to determine whether osteoporosis treatment is needed.
+Bone densitometry or DXA scans (short for dual-energy X-ray absorptiometry) identify a decrease in bone density and a loss of bone strength.
+DXA scans determine the risk of fractures (broken bones) and can confirm a diagnosis of osteoporosis (or osteopenia).
+DXA scans can provide physicians with an early diagnostic tool by which to determine whether osteoporosis treatment is needed.

 Who should get a Bone Density scan?